vitaly-t/pg-minify/README.md

 Minifies a PostgreSQL script into a single line:

 1. Removes both `/*multi-line*/` and `--single-line` comments
-2. Concatenates multi-line strings into single-line with `\n`
+2. Concatenates multi-line strings into a single line with `\n`
 3. Removes redundant line gaps: line breaks, tabs and spaces
 4. Flattens the resulting script into a single line

 It also provides basic parsing and error reporting for invalid SQL.